stefanocoretta/stefanocoretta/README.md

 🏠 — <https://stefanocoretta.github.io>

-I am the *Senior Teaching Coordinator for Statistics* at the [Linguistics and English Language](https://www.ed.ac.uk/ppls/linguistics-and-english-language) department of the University of Edinburgh.
+I am the *Senior Teaching Coordinator for Statistics* (Tenured Faculty) at the [Linguistics and English Language](https://www.ed.ac.uk/ppls/linguistics-and-english-language) department of the University of Edinburgh.
 My main areas of expertise are linguistics (with a focus on [phonetology](https://stefanocoretta.github.io/meta/#phonetology)) and [research methods](https://stefanocoretta.github.io/meta/#research-methods).

 ### Repositories